raspberrypilearning/sonic-pi-competition-2014/lesson-2.md

 In the first lesson, students concentrated on how their music sounds, creating a piece of music inspired by the theme of *space wonders*.
 They may have used a simple sequence or loops to create it so far.
 In this lesson, more attention is given to adding effects or more complex computations to improve their code.

-## Learning Objectives
+## Learning objectives

 - Know what is required for a submission to the Raspberry Pi Sonic Pi Competition.
 - Understand that there are more elegant and efficient ways to code music with Sonic Pi v2.0.
 - Be able to refine their music code, ready to submit it to the competition.

-## Learning Outcomes
+## Learning outcomes

-- analyse how effective their chosen coding techniques are in creating a piece of music, and refine them to be more elegant.
+- Analyse how effective their chosen coding techniques are in creating a piece of music, and refine them to be more elegant.

 ## Starter

 If any of the pupils have interesting cover art designs that they created as part of their homework, they are invited to present them to the class and explain the creative thought process behind their work.
 How does it meet the theme of space wonders, and what was it about the music they began to make in the previous lesson that sparked their design?
 This could be done in groups or with the class as a whole.

-## Main Development
+## Main development

 1. Recap on the theme and work from the previous lesson in a discussion with the students.
 You could play some more examples of space-themed music to get the creative juices flowing!
 1. Demonstrate to the students what a Sonic Pi Compeition final entry looks like and what it includes.
 Inform the students that by the end of the lesson they should have all four parts.
 You may wish to give students more time to perfect their entry for homework or during afterschool clubs.
 They will need: